zryska/Edge-Data-Store-Docs/Beta2/Overview/OpcUaQuickStart.md

 When this command completes successfully (a 204 is returned by curl), your OPC UA data source has been created.
 If you get a 400 error, check your JSON file for errors.
 If you get a 404 or 500 error, check to make sure Edge System is running on your computer.

-## 2. Configure OPC UA data selection
+## Configure OPC UA data selection

 Select the OPC UA data you want to store in Edge System by configuring OPC UA data selection.
-The following is a sample JSON for 5 Opc Ua values.
+The following is a sample JSON for five OPC UA values.
 1. Modify the values as appropriate for your environment.

 ```json